rawitat/gtypist_lessons/programming_quotes.typ

  :object-oriented abstractions could be more dangerous than useful.

 *:OOP_13
-I:Richard P. Gabriel, "Objects have failed", OOPSLA 2002 S:Bricks are just too limited, and the circumstances where they make sense are :too constrained to serve as a model for building something as diverse and :unpredictable as a city.
+I:[13] Richard P. Gabriel, "Objects have failed", OOPSLA 2002 S:Bricks are just too limited, and the circumstances where they make sense are :too constrained to serve as a model for building something as diverse and :unpredictable as a city.
 And further, the city itself is not the end goal,